Ja98/cesar-p-core/paper/paper.md

 ```

 In the YAML configuration you need to define the input files of your project.
 Below is the minimal set of YAML
-configuration you need for any project and the code refers to this file with name `simple_main_config.yml`.
+configuration you need for any project.
+The code above refers to this file as `simple_main_config.yml`.

 ```
 MANAGER: